I/O and Run Specifications

 • key: Name of an enabled region of the executable.
 For applets, there should only be one key, because they are single-region.

-• value mapping: A mapping specifying the the specific resources requested for each of the app's stages for when the app is run in the corresponding region.
+• value mapping: A mapping specifying the specific resources requested for each of the app's stages for when the app is run in the corresponding region.
 The syntax of this mapping is like that of systemRequirements above.

 • bundledDependsByRegion mapping: Mapping that contains the bundled dependencies of the executable (app or applet) in each region in which the executable may be run.
 See bundledDepends above for more information regarding bundled dependencies.